 Our relationship with clothing is more than what’s noticeable on the surface – clothing and other appearance related items (like hair styles and make-up) impact our identity and self esteem, how we think and feel about ourselves.

+Personal style isn’t purchased in a store.
+You can’t buy it.
+Sure you can buy individual pieces that contribute to your personal style, but the style itself is not for sale.
 Personal style is something you create for yourself and it comes from within you.
 It is an expression of who you are, so the genesis of true personal style is an interior journey.

 I’m inspired by women of Advanced Style who say they only started to truly understand and express their own style well into their 60s.
 True style is a road we linger and luxuriate on – it can’t be rushed.

-In Fashion: A Philosophy, Professor Lars Svendson says that “Fashion always contains two opposing elements … allowing individuals to show themselves as themselves, but at the same time always showing them as members of a group”.
+In Fashion: A Philosophy, Professor Lars Svendson says that “Fashion always contains two opposing elements … allowing individuals to show themselves as themselves, but at the same time always showing them as members of a group.”
 Clothing helps us to conform and fit in and clothing helps us express something unique about us as individuals.

+Clothing and personal style helps us know who we are, and who or what we belong to.
+It also help us to understand who we are not and who or what we don’t belong to.
 My clothing can say things I might never dare use words for.
-My clothing is a personal style beacon that signals an attitude, a tone, a belief in myself and who I am in the world that I can sometimes lose conscious contact with.
+It is a personal style beacon that signals an attitude, a tone, a belief in myself, and who I am in the world that I can sometimes lose conscious contact with.

+Creating your personal style is a dynamic experience, it shifts and changes with you.
 Developing your personal style is an individual journey and your journey will be like no other woman’s personal style journey.